The Light That Failed (1939 film): Plot

 When his vision starts to blur, he goes to see a doctor who gives him a grim prognosis: as a result of his old war injury, he will go blind in a year if he avoids strain, "not very long" if he does not.

 Before he completely loses his sight, Dick resolves to paint his masterpiece, Melancholia.
 He drinks heavily and drives Bessie to hysteria to evoke the desired expression.
 When Torp returns from his latest assignment, Dick tells him about his blindness and shows him the painting.
-While Dick sleeps, Bessie sneaks in and destroys it, unaware of his ailment.
-When he wakes up, he is blind.
-Torp tries to hide Bessie's act from Dick and sends for Maisie.
-When Dick shows her his masterpiece, she cannot bring herself to tell him it is ruined, and she leaves.
+While Dick sleeps, Bessie (furious with Dick for having told Torp not to pursue a romance with her) sneaks in and destroys it, unaware of his ailment.
+When Dick awakens, he is blind.
+Torp tries to hide Bessie's act from him and sends for Maisie.
+When Dick shows her his masterpiece, Maisie cannot bring herself to tell him it is ruined, and leaves.

 One day, while he is out on a walk, Dick's servant recognizes Bessie, and Dick invites her to his home.
 He shows her the balance in his bank book, proposes that she take care of him and kisses her.
 Realizing that he will learn the truth at some point, she confesses what she has done.
 As the news sinks in, he changes his plans.

 Dick travels back to Sudan, where he wears his old uniform and hires a guide to take him to join Torp.
 They ride on horseback into the midst of a battle.
 Sensing that the British cavalry is about to deploy, Dick has Torp to direct him into the charge, where he is shot and killed by a native.